intel/yarpgen/README.md

 A generated random program is guaranteed to be statically and dynamically correct program.
 This implies no undefined behavior, but allows for implementation defined behavior.

+Currently, there exist two versions of YARPGen: one is designed to test loops (it is under development and lives in the main branch), and the other one is designed to test scalar optimizations (it lives in [v1 branch](https://github.com/intel/yarpgen/tree/v1)).
+More information about YARPGen and scalar version can be found in [this talk](https://www.youtube.com/watch?v=mb9aRoXnicE) and [this paper](papers/yarpgen-ooplsa-2020.pdf), published at the OOPSLA 2020 and received an ACM SIGPLAN distinguished paper award.

 Each generated program consists of several files and after being compiled and run produces a decimal number, which is hash of all program global variable values.
 This number is supposed to be the same for all compilers and optimization levels.
 If the output differs for different compilers and/or optimization levels, you should have encountered a compiler bug.

 Several techniques are used to increase the probability of triggering compiler bugs: